-Term Definition Effects management hierarchy (in relation to natural inland wetlands and rivers) has the same meaning as in clause 3.21 of the National Policy Statement for Freshwater Management 2020 (as set out in the box below) in relation to natural inland wetlands and rivers, means an approach to managing the adverse effects of an activity on the extent or values of a wetland or river (including cumulative effects and loss of potential value) that requires that: (a) adverse effects are avoided where practicable, (b) where adverse effects cannot be avoided, they are minimised where practicable, (c) where adverse effects cannot be minimised, they are remedied where practicable, (d) where more than minor residual adverse effects cannot be avoided, minimised, or remedied, aquatic offsetting is provided, and (e) if aquatic compensation is not appropriate, the activity itself is avoided Effects management hierarchy (in relation to indigenous means an approach to managing the adverse effects of an activity of indigenous biodiversity that requires that: biodiversity) 13 (a) adverse effects are avoided where practicable; then (b) where adverse effects cannot be avoided, they are minimised where practicable; then (c) where adverse effects cannot be minimised, they are remedied where practicable; then (d) where more than minor residual adverse effects cannot be avoided, minimised, or remedied, biodiversity offsetting is provided where possible; then (e) where biodiversity offsetting of more than minor residual adverse effects is not possible, biodiversity compensation is provided; then (f) if biodiversity compensation is not appropriate, the activity itself is avoided, unless the activity is regionally significant infrastructure and nationally significant infrastructure that is either renewable electricity generation or the National Grid then: (g) if compensation is not appropriate to address any residual adverse effects: (i) the activity must be avoided if the residual adverse effects are significant; but (ii) if the residual adverse effects are not significant, the activity must be enabled if the national significance and benefits of the activity outweigh the residual adverse effects.
+Term Definition Effects management hierarchy (in relation to indigenous biodiversity) 116 means an approach to managing the adverse effects of an activity of indigenous biodiversity that requires that: (a) adverse effects are avoided where practicable; then (b) where adverse effects cannot be avoided, they are minimised where practicable; then (c) where adverse effects cannot be minimised, they are remedied where practicable; then (d) where more than minor residual adverse effects cannot be avoided, minimised, or remedied, biodiversity offsetting is provided where possible; then (e) where biodiversity offsetting of more than minor residual adverse effects is not possible, biodiversity compensation is provided; then (f) if biodiversity compensation is not appropriate, the activity itself is avoided, unless the activity is regionally significant infrastructure and nationally significant infrastructure that is either renewable electricity generation or the National Grid then: (g) if compensation is not appropriate to address any residual adverse effects: (i) the activity must be avoided if the residual adverse effects are significant; but (ii) if the residual adverse effects are not significant, the activity must be enabled if the national significance and benefits of the activity outweigh the residual adverse effects.
+Electricity sub-transmission infrastructure means electricity infrastructure which conveys electricity between energy generation sources, the National Grid and zone substations and between zone substations.
+Environment has the same meaning as in section 2 of the Resource Management Act 1991 (as set out in the box below) includes- (a) ecosystems and their constituent parts, including people and communities; and (b) all natural and physical resources; and (c) amenity values; and (d) the social, economic, aesthetic, and cultural conditions which affect the matters stated in paragraphs (a) to (c) or which are affected by those matters